autocore-ai/AutowareAuto/src/common/signal_filters/design/signal_filters-design.md

 If these filters are needed to work on data at a higher rate, then the child classes should directly be used or a specialized filter intended for speed should be implemented.

 Filters take in a `Clock` template argument.
-The purpose of this is two fold:
+The purpose of this is two-fold:
 1. To provide support for various clocks without having to refactor (i.e. steady vs wall clock)
 2. To ensure a time_point-based API is not mixed with a duration-based API